-Yet for the first time we can now evaluate estimates for other variables, and these are problematic.
-To understand how interpolation works and where it may fail, we focus on the dasymetric interpolation approach used by the LTDB (for greater detail see Logan et al., 2014).
+The interpolation approach used by the Longitudinal Tract Data Base (LTDB) is the one that we focus on here; similar steps are followed by other systems (for greater detail see Logan, Xu, and Stults 2014).
 The LTDB relies on a combination of area and population interpolation, using a land/water dichotomy as ancillary data.
 The researchers made use of the Topological Faces layer of the TIGER/Line shapefiles created by the Census Bureau (2011), which shows the intersection between blocks and tracts (and many other geographic layers) as defined in the 2000 and 2010 censuses.
 The first step is to allocate reported tract level population counts in 2000 to blocks within the 2010 tract.
+Hence there is no assumption that population was uniformly distributed through the tract.
 A special situation is when part of a 2000 block was reassigned to one 2010 tract and another part to a different tract.
 Without information on the population in such block subdivisions (which are called fragments), the LTDB estimates the population in each fragment using areal weighting that is solely based on each fragment's share of the block's land area.
 It is then straightforward to aggregate blocks and fragments of blocks to the 2010 census tracts.